 All staff members are required to be conversant with their ID.
-In case you have forgotten, you can obtain it from your income statement, it has eight numbers.
+If you have forgotten, you can obtain it from your income statement; it has eight numbers.

 Beginning 28th April 2014, you can use your credentials to access the self-serve online platform of USPS and LiteBlue.If you don’t have the login credentials, then you can create one as below;